emilyjspencer/Bookmarks/README.md

  As a user,
  So that I can describe what the bookmarks are
  I want to be able to add a comment or comments to a bookmark

+ As a user,
+ So that I can categorize my bookmarks,
+ I want to add a Tag to a Bookmark
  ```